What Are Carpenter Bees?

 Solitary by nature, carpenter bees get their name from their habit of boring holes into wood to create their nests.
 They are a large species of bee, with adults growing between 1/2 to 1 1/2 inches long.
 Carpenter bees look very similar to bumblebees, except their abdomens are black, shiny, and hairless.
-Carpenter bees are mainly black, though males may have a white or yellow face.
+Carpenter bees are mainly black, though males may have white or yellow faces.
 Female carpenter bees have a stinger while males do not.

 Carpenter Bee Frequently Asked Questions (FAQs)

 Carpenter bees are destructive pests.
 Female carpenter bees create their solitary nests by boring holes into wood.
 Though carpenter bees nest by themselves, they often pick the same area or even the same piece of wood, tunneling deeper each time.
 Over time, this leads to significant damage to the wooden structure they are nesting in.

 Carpenter bee nests also attract woodpeckers because one of their favorite foods is the larvae of carpenter bees.
 They peck around the edge of a nest opening to feed on the larvae, damaging the wood even further.
 Care should also be taken around carpenter bees because they are stinging insects.
 A sting from a female is not only painful but could trigger an allergic reaction in some people.